Cypremort Point State Park

 Cypremort is derived from the French words cyprés (cypress) and mort (dead).
 This point of land at Vermilion Bay may have been created by an old distributary of the Mississippi River during the building of the Maringouin Delta (between 5,000 and 7,500 years ago).
 The Chitimacha Tribe inhabited this area before European contact, and tribal tradition states that one of their boundary markers—an especially large or great cypress—grew at this site.
 The Chitimacha had some permanent villages inland, but members also traveled to the coast—especially in the winter—to fish and harvest oysters.
 During the summer, they typically moved inland, away from the possibility of high water during hurricanes and tropical storms.

 To the northwest is Weeks Island, one of five major salt domes located along the Louisiana coastline in the Gulf Coast Salt Dome Basin.
-Salt rose here from thousands of feet below the surface, creating domes that act as island habitats for birds and other animals.
-Significant hills are unusual in south Louisiana, so this view is particularly striking.
+Salt rose here from thousands of feet below the surface, creating domes that act as island habitats for birds and other

 Between Grand Isle and Cameron, Cypremort Point is the only locality near the Gulf that can be reached by car.
 A half-mile stretch of a man-made beach provides a fun area for picnics.
 Visitors can also enjoy the water via activities ranging from fishing and crabbing to water skiing and sailing.